Du är inte inloggad på KTH så innehållet är inte anpassat efter dina val.

 The grand challenges for humanity in the 21st century, for example as expressed by UN:s 2030 Agenda and the Sustainable Development Goals, are calling for substantial transformations of society to ensure a healthy planet and peaceful, just, and sustainable living conditions for ourselves and future generations.
 These challenges are also drivers of change of the education system, where the traditional focus on developing students' knowledge within specific disciplines must be complemented to better support the students in preparing for living in and acting on these challenges.

 Challenge-Driven Education (CDE) is an evolving learning approach that is implemented somewhat differently in different contexts.
 It is a project-based approach where students are learning by developing solutions, interventions, or deeper understanding of societal challenges related to sustainable development.
-The challenges, that constitutes the targets for the projects and the context for the learning, are commonly identified and explored in close collaboration with some external stakeholders, it can be a company, public authority, or from the civil society.
+The challenges, that constitutes the targets for the projects and the context for the learning, are commonly identified and explored in close collaboration with some external stakeholders, it can be industry, public sector, civil society, or a mix.

 The teacher training LH233V has been developed and is run in collaboration with the KTH Global Development Hub (GDH), which is a partnership between KTH and universities in Botswana, Kenya, Rwanda, South Africa, and Tanzania.
 The partnership concerns mutual capacity building for the Sustainable Development Goals in the UN’s 2030 Agenda, and is based on joint activities on challenge-driven education, innovation, and research.
 Through a student mobility program and online collaborative opportunities, our students can come together either physically or virtually at KTH or at any of the partner universities, and there collaborate with various external stakeholders in projects that are addressing local challenges related to the SDGs.